WearView logo

 2) Mobile, browser, or desktop?

-If your team edits on mobile (common for marketplace sellers), Photoroom and Pixelcut are the strongest picks, both available on iOS and Android with the same account that works on web.
+If your team edits on mobile (common for marketplace sellers), Fotor and Pixelcut are the strongest picks, both available on iOS and Android with the same account that works on web.
 If you prefer browser-based workflows without an install, Pixlr is the cleanest option with a permanent free tier.
 For desktop pros, Adobe Photoshop and Luminar Neo are still the deepest editing tools.

 3) Free, subscription, or one-time license?